 Create your own report in minutes with Venngage’s Report Maker

-9. Area graphs
+9. Area charts

-Like line graphs, area graphs can be useful for identifying trends and patterns in data, such as increases or decreases in values over time.
+Like line graphs, area charts can be useful for identifying trends and patterns in data, such as increases or decreases in values over time.
 Area graphs can be more effective than line graphs for highlighting the magnitude of changes in data across categories through the shaded areas.

 Here’s an example of how an area graph is used to display and analyze the number of followers between two companies across different social media platforms: